 Student's and teacher's interviews provided insight about the factors that enhance trust of students for their teachers.
-During the extensive process of data analysis, it was understood d that students and teachers both were fully familiar about the concept of "Trustful relationship" due to well-established mentoring program at UCMD.
-Student's interview provides results which reinforce teachers' qualities that is important for building trust while teacher's interview give an insight of factors that results in trust enhancement.
+During the extensive process of data analysis, it was understood that students and teachers both were fully familiar with the concept of "trustful relationship" due to well-established mentoring programme at UCMD.
+Student interview provides results which reinforce teachers' qualities that are important for building trust while teacher's interview give an insight of factors that result in trust enhancement.

-Student's interview through thematic analysis revealed five themes which depict the factors that increases trust of students for their teachers in medical education culture.
-In order to develop sound environment of any medical college, trust between teachers and students should be there to facilitate students in regard of financial, social, psychological and emotional satisfaction.
+A student's interview through thematic analysis revealed five themes which depict the factors that increases trust of students for their teachers in medical education culture.
+To develop a sound environment of any medical college, trust between teachers and students should be there to facilitate students in regard of financial, psychological and social, emotional satisfaction.
 In medical colleges there is high anxiety that needs to be managed (11).
 In addition, students also demand competency of teachers regarding safety in their institute (12).